Rudd-O/qubes-shared-folders/README.md

 ⬢[user@toolbox qubes-shared-folders]$ # you are now done
 ```

+If you are missing dependencies, again, install them *within the toolbox*
+and retry the build.

 An RPM package will be deposited in the `qubes-shared-folders` directory,
 named `qubes-shared-folders-dom0-<version>-<release>.noarch.rpm`.
-Copy
+This
+package contains service security policies (default `deny` for the file
+sharing service) and authorization services for inter-VM file system sharing.
-it to dom0, and install it using `sudo rpm -ivh`.
-This package contains
+Copy it to dom0, and install it using `sudo rpm -ivh`.
-service security policies (default `deny` for the file sharing service).

-You can now shut down the `toolbox` instance with command
+You can now shut down the disposable qube.
-`toolbox rm --force fedora-toolbox-37`.

 #### If you are running Qubes OS 4.1